Corporate Tax Canada Guide

 When the time comes, Getting Your Tax Records Ready for Your Accountant is a handy guide for getting the required documents together, with some tips on saving money on your accounting fees.

 If you are determined to do your own corporate income tax, there are Canadian Tax Software Programs to help.
-(You must use Canada Revenue Agency certified tax software if you do this.)
+(If you go this route, be sure you are using Canada Revenue Agency certified tax software.)

 Corporate income tax needs to be filed within six months of the end of the fiscal year.
 For instance, if your tax year-end date is March 31st, your corporate income tax return must be filed by September 30th.